-This ELA Unit includes engaging short stories and a memoir that will help students spark discussions and learn about adolescents’ struggle to fit into their communities.
+This ELA Unit includes engaging stories that will help students spark discussions and learn about adolescents’ struggle to fit into their communities.

 What Is CommonLit 360?